You’ve probably heard the saying, “content is king.”

 This process can help find and fix issues such as low readability, duplicate content, or keyword cannibalization, all of which could hurt the hard work you’ve put in with your SEO efforts.

 Remember, content audits aren’t about optimizing page titles, headings, and meta descriptions.
 If you want to audit these, you should use Screaming Frog (or any other crawler of your choice).
 A content audit spreadsheet ensures that your site’s content assets (i.e., landing pages, blog posts, etc) are created with both Google and the end-user in mind.

 Why Do You Need a Content Audit?

-Carrying out a comprehensive website content audit can be a tedious and long process.
-But, it will help you identify and take stock of which pages on your site work well and which don’t.
+You need a content audit because it will help you identify and take stock of which pages on your site work well and which don’t.

 For example, if you are running an eCommerce business, the amount of time your users spend browsing your website directly impacts your sales.